Charged current induced electron-proton scattering and the axial vector form factor: Introduction

 An alternative and potentially more powerful approach for extracting detailed information on the $Q^2$ dependence of the axial vector form factor $g_1(Q^2)$ may be provided by the weak charged current interaction induced electron scattering from both unpolarized and polarized proton targets.
-Unlike neutrino induced processes, which suffer from broad energy spectra, comparatively very low event rates, etc., and thus containing large error bars, electron scattering experiments benefit from highly monochromatic beams with exceptionally high luminosity, several orders of magnitude larger than those attainable in neutrino experiments, thereby proving opportunity for the precise measurements with reduced statistical uncertainties and improved control over kinematic reconstruction.
-Furthermore, the availability of high-purity hydrogen targets in electron scattering experiments offers a clean experimental environment, in contrast to neutrino experiments where the use of free hydrogen or deuterium targets is severely constrained by security related limitations.
+Unlike neutrino induced processes, which suffer from broad energy spectra, comparatively very low event rates, etc., and thus containing large error bars, electron scattering experiments benefit from highly monochromatic beams with exceptionally high luminosity, several orders of magnitude larger than those attainable in neutrino experiments, thereby providing opportunity for the precise measurements with reduced statistical uncertainties and improved control over kinematic reconstruction.
+Furthermore, the availability of high-purity hydrogen targets in electron scattering experiments offers a clean experimental environment, in contrast to the neutrino experiments where the use of free hydrogen or deuterium targets is severely constrained by security related limitations.
 These advantages make weak charged current electron proton scattering a particularly promising alternative for probing the nucleon axial structure.
-Recently, this reaction has been studied for very high energies relevant for EIC and EICC experiments~\cite{Klest:2025bfl, Yang:2026vuf}.
-In view of the importance of the charged current induced weak electron proton scattering in the determination of the axial vector form factor $g_{1} (Q^2)$, an experimental proposal is already under consideration at JLab using polarized electron beam of energy 1.1 and 2.2~GeV to study the differential cross section $\frac{d\sigma}{d\Omega_{\nu}}$ around $Q^2 \approx 1$~GeV$^{2}$, where it has maximum uncertainty.
+Recently, { Klest~\cite{Klest:2025bfl}, and independently Yang and Kumar~\cite{Yang:2026vuf}, have demonstrated that at very high energies corresponding to the center of energy $\sqrt{s}=140$~GeV, relevant to the proposed Electron Ion Collider~(EIC) at BNL, and Electron Ion Collider in China~(EIcC), the electron scattering on a longitudinally polarized proton target induced by the weak charged currents offers an avenue to constrain the nucleon axial-vector form factor.
+They emphasize that target spin asymmetries in the low-$Q^2$ region, where the axial coupling overwhelmingly dominates, constitute a sensitive probe.
+However, in the region of moderately high energy corresponding to a few GeV, } an experimental proposal is already under consideration at JLab~\cite{Averett} using polarized electron beam of energy 1.1 and 2.2~GeV to { determine the axial vector form factor in the measurement of} the differential cross section $\frac{d\sigma}{d\Omega_{\nu}}$ around $Q^2 \approx 1$~GeV$^{2}$, where it has maximum uncertainty.
 The experiment is feasible provided the background due to the electromagnetic electron-proton scattering and pion photoproduction could be kept under control~\cite{Averett}.
 Moreover, a similar experiment using polarized positron beam on the deuterium target to extract the axial vector form factor is also under consideration at JLab~\cite{Androic}.